rsmp-nordic/rsmp_validator/docs/pages/configuring.md

 The following settings will be copied into a configuration for the local supervisor: `port`, `sxl`, `intervals`, `timeouts`, `components`, `rsmp_versions`.

-The supervisor config will additionaly have `max_sites: 1` and `ips: all` meaning it will allow connections from any ip and with any RSMP site id, but will only allow one site to be connected at a time.
+The supervisor config will also have `max_sites: 1` and `ips: all` meaning it will allow connections from any ip and with any RSMP site id, but will only allow one site to be connected at a time.
 Multiple connections will be flagged as an error.

 See the [rsmp gem](https://github.com/rsmp-nordic/rsmp) for more details about these settings.